Your free business.com+ membership unlocks exclusive tech deals and advisor support

 You might consider switching platforms if any of the following apply to your business:

-• You require additional tools beyond accounting, such as project or content management.
+• You require additional tools beyond accounting, such as project management, inventory tracking or workflow automation.

-• You’ve outgrown basic features and need more advanced accounting capabilities.
+• You’ve outgrown basic features and need more advanced reporting or accounting capabilities.

 • You’re looking for better customer support from your accounting provider.